efraimjer/efraimjer/README.md

 Front-end developer
 -------------------

-Working my ass off to develop cool things, one day at a time
+Working my ass off to develop cool things, one day at a tim

 *   🌍  I'm based in Brasil
 *   ✉️  You can contact me at [contato@letecacom.com](mailto:contato@letecacom.com)